• Skip to primary navigation

 • Contact Science Sparks

-Home » Winter Science Experiments and STEM Challenges for Kids
+Home » Early Years Science » Winter Science Experiments and STEM Challenges for Kids

 Winter Science Experiments and STEM Challenges for Kids

-Now that Christmas is over, it’s time to really embrace winter and all the exciting science activity opportunities the cold weather opens up.
-I’ve put together a fun and easy collection of Winter science experiments and Winter STEM Challenges perfect for cheering up a dreary January.
+Now that Christmas is over, it’s time to embrace winter and all the exciting science activity opportunities the cold weather opens up.
+I’ve assembled an exciting collection of winter science experiments and STEM challenges perfect for cheering up a dreary January.

 collage of winter stem challenges including ice excavations and fake snow.